fsaris/home-assistant-awox/README.md

 2. Create another folder `awox` in the `custom_components` folder.
 Copy all files from `custom_components/awox` into the `awox` folder.

 ## Setup
-1. In Home Assitant click on `Configuration`
+1. In Home Assistant click on `Configuration`
 1. Click on `Integrations`
 1. Click on `+ Add integration`
 1. Search for and select `AwoX MESH control`